 items made as late as the early 20th century.

-They can be considered as "indirect" porcelain age signs, an
+They can be considered as "indirect" or "circumstantial" porcelain age signs, an

-indication of the production environment at the time the porcelain was
+indication of the production environment and methods at the time an item was manufactured.

-manufacturing period or era, when kiln conditions were such that glaze
+Think of them as manufacturing traces pertaining to a period or era when kiln conditions were such that glaze

 contractions developed on porcelain. |